ChristopherBlackman/2401_Workshops-Demos/README.md

 # demo of function pointers for Workshop 4.2 for class 2401B
-- we explore the use case of function pointers, and have a small demo of them in use
+- We explore the use case of function pointers, and have a small demo of them in use

+# compilation :
+- make build

+# run :
+- make run

-### Tribute to : https://gist.github.com/ruanchao/3064578 for the base bubble sort code
+Tribute to is given to ruanchao for the bubble sort skeleton code : https://gist.github.com/ruanchao/3064578.